wordswords/dotfiles/README.md

 ## Installation Requirements for .dotfiles

-1. You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
+* You have to use a ‘Nerd font’ - this is a specially patched font with extra symbol characters for use in vim.
 This is not a prerequisite, it will show you how to install it at the end of the dotfile deployment.
-2. VIM9 must be installed.
-3. git must be installed and setup with ssh for github.
-4. python3 and pip3 must be installed.
-5. For grammar checking Java 8 should be installed.
-6. zsh must be installed.
+* There are many others.
 You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.

 ## What It Will Install